The 2022 Mount Desert Island Marathon: Secrets of the Dawn Land

 When racers reach the southernmost point of Somes Sound in the village of Northeast Harbor, the course will turn north and head along the edge of the sound.
 Then, when the waterway comes to an end at the village of Somesville, the route returns south toward Southwest Harbor on the other side of the split.

 When I arrived in town, what I found was a sleepy little fishing village that was even smaller than it appeared on the map.
-There were a couple of restaurants and shops here and there: an ice cream shop, an Inn, a local bank.
+There were a couple of restaurants and shops here and there: an ice cream shop, an inn, and a local bank.

 Turning off the village’s main street, I found myself pulling into a small parking lot outside the local post office.
 I put the truck in park and decided to get out and walk around.